openbridge/openbridge.github.io/docs/pipeline.md

 ## Dealing With File Layouts Changes

-Succesful loading is dependent on each subsequent file delivery the following the established layout.
+The first file delivered to each directory acts as a 'blueprint' for the corresponding database table, defining the field layout (number and order of fields), field formats (text, integer, date, decimal) and expected field delimiter (tab, comma, pipe).
+The successful load of each subsequent file delivered to that directory is dependent on it following the layout established by the initial 'blueprint' file.
+Let's walk through an example to illustrate...

-For example, `"*_transactions.csv"` data was following the following layout for most of the year:
+Let's assume that the initial file for the `tranactions` directory looked like the sample file below and `*_transactions.csv` files following this format were delivered to the `tranactions` directory on a daily basis for most of the year:

 ```
     "ID","DATE","CUSTOMERID","PURCHASE","STOREID"